 WP-Rocket with Varnish

 WP-Rocket is compatible with Varnish.
-The plugin comes with a one-click add-on that purges all the Varnish cache each time WP Rocket purge it’s cache to make sure all the cache are up to date.
+The plugin comes with a one-click add-on that purges all the Varnish cache.
+Each time WP Rocket purges a cache to make sure all the cache is up to date.

 To enable Varnish, you need to enable this add-on, no further configuration needed.